Ines11python/R-and-statistical-analysis/README.md

-# R-and-statistics-
+# R-and-statistics-analysis
-statisticals analysis from R
+statisticals analysis assignments from data and statistics